-HOMER User Tip: Modeling Critical Loads
+HOMER User Tip: Modeling Critical and Priority Loads

-In situations where there is not enough power or energy to meet the entire load, HOMER Pro reduces the power to Electric Load #2 first and treats Electric Load #1 as the critical load.
+In situations where there is not enough power or energy to meet the entire load, HOMER Pro reduces the power to Electric Load #2 first and treats Electric Load #1 as the priority load.
 Sensitivity analyses on the size of these loads and on the Maximum Capacity Shortage allows you to analyze the amount of non-critical load that will be unmet.

 In models with a Grid component using Real Time Rates or Scheduled Rates, you can choose to turn off Electric Load #2 when there is a grid outage.
 Simply check the box "Turn of Electric Load #2 when grid is off", found under the Reliability tab of the Grid component.This will disable Electric Load #2 and HOMER will only serve Electric Load #1 when the grid component has an outage.
 Note: this feature requires the Advanced Grid Module.